janosh/svelte-multiselect/readme.md

    Title text to display when user hovers over button to remove selected option (which defaults to a cross icon).

 1. ```ts
-   required: boolean = false
+   required: boolean | number = false
    ```

-   Whether forms can be submitted without selecting any options.
-Aborts submission, is scrolled into view and shows help "Please fill out" message when true and user tries to submit with no options selected.
+   If `required = true, 1, 2, ...` forms can't be submitted without selecting given number of options. `true` means 1. `false` means even empty MultiSelect will pass form validity check.
+If user tries to submit a form containing MultiSelect with less than the required number of options, submission is aborted, MultiSelect scrolls into view and shows message "Please select at least `required` options".

 1. ```ts
    resetFilterOnAdd: boolean = true